taichi/modernjs/modernjs.en.md

 Supplementally, [Flow Language Support](https://marketplace.visualstudio.com/items?itemName=flowtype.flow-for-vscode) also has a function to enhance input completion.

-## Unhandled task on the type system
+## Unresolved issues in the type system
 Supplement the indications received from experts after this entry release.

 * [Dart](https://www.dartlang.org/)